Skip to content

 Uses of knowledge graph visualization

-Knowledge graph visualizations can be found across every industry, from retail to health care, and they can serve many different purposes.
+Knowledge graph visualizations are used in every industry, from retail to health care, and they can serve many different purposes.

-Thanks to the flexible and customisable nature of knowledge graphs, their forms and functions are as diverse as databases and data sets are.
-Let's go over some examples that best illustrate the concept and some of the most popular business use cases.
+Thanks to knowledge graphs' flexible and customisable nature, their forms and functions are as diverse as databases and data sets.
+Let's review some examples that best illustrate the concept and some of the most popular business use cases.

 Search engines